vvnwu/AndroidStudioMap/README.md

+## Releave

-Our application aims to provide accurate and accessable information following nateral diasters.
+Releave O aims to provide accurate and accessable information following a nateral diaster.

 Users can connect to each others phones via wifi passing information such as emergency meeting points and locations of friends or family.

-## Releave

-Releave

 ## Usage